culturing/poems/Poems/2026-02-11/04 Real Strength.md

 but grow out of the ugly, urgent need for ugly, urgent souls to make manifest their ugliness, exposing the darkness within.
-Has this girl been replaced by one who sees clearly herself and her place in a world run by wolves?
+Has this girl been replaced by one who sees clearly herself and her place in a world full of wolves?
 This is no place for innocence.
 Oh, she would like to grow up...will it cost her herself?
 She would be a prized commodity in some circles, at least until her innocence dies.
 Is there another way?